pawelmat/Amiga-Citadel/README.md

 ## System Requirements

 Minimum configuration: Any Amiga with a minimum of 0.5MB Chip + 0.5MB other (prefferably Fast) memory.
-Additional memory is required for WHDLoad to run.

 Suggested configuration: Amiga 1200 with 68020/14MHz or faster with minimum 0.5MB Chip and 1MB+ Fast memory.